-Bronze is a reactive metal which oxidises and changes colour in contact with air as well as the acids from our skin.
+Bronze is a reactive metal which oxidises and changes colour in contact with air and handling.
 Thus untreated bronzes will mark easily and over time to develop a deeper, richer colour in the same way a bright copper coin slowly becomes more chocolate in colour.

 Patination uses bronze’s reactivity to add permanent colour to the surface with acids and other chemicals.
-The range of colours that can be achieved is huge.
-Waxing will also help maintain this colour indefinitely.
-For outdoor bronzes and untreated surface is desirable to allow the natural dark patina to develop with occasional tinges or verdigris green.
+A range of colours can be achieved from classic brown or black to blues, greens, reds and other colours.
+Waxing will help maintain the colour and protect it from the air.
+For outdoor bronzes an untreated surface is desirable to allow the natural dark patina to develop with occasional tinges of verdigris.
 Damp and marine environments will accelerate the ageing process.

-To preserve the natural golden colour of untreated bronze it is necessary to apply several coats of lacquer to seal it and protect the surface from moisture and finger marks etc. This must be done immediately after finishing as the colour will begin to change within a few hours.
+To preserve the natural light gold colour of untreated bronze it is necessary to apply several coats of lacquer to seal it and protect the surface from moisture and finger marks etc. This must be done immediately after finishing as the colour will begin to change within a few hours.

 The discovery of bronze in 4th millennium BC enabled people to create metal objects which were harder and more durable than previously possible.
 This period is known as the Bronze Age.
 Bronze tools, weapons, armour, and building materials such as decorative tiles were harder and more durable than their stone and copper predecessors.